mftfm/IPAForge/README.md

 ---

 ## 🚀 How to Use
+X.Just Run The tool via python in folder!.

 1. Place all `.ipa` files in a folder.
 2. Open terminal/command prompt in that folder (or provide path using `-p`).